Tarrant County Health Department (Public Health)

 Clinical Services

-Adult Health Services (AHS) clinics provide affordable STI testing and treatment and offer risk-reduction counseling.
-These clinics are walk-in only, which means you can access care without an appointment during posted hours.
-Staff will discuss symptoms, order appropriate tests (for example, HIV testing and counseling by trained personnel), and provide treatment where indicated.
-If you’re diagnosed with a treatable infection, you’ll receive guidance on partner notification and follow-up—key steps that protect your health and the wider community.
+Adult Health Services (AHS) clinics provide STI testing and treatment and offer risk-reduction counseling.
+These clinics operate on a walk-in basis during posted hours.
+Staff review symptoms, order appropriate tests, and provide treatment when indicated.
+If a treatable infection is identified, staff may also provide partner notification and follow-up guidance.

 Tuberculosis, refugee screening, and specialized care pathways

-Tarrant County’s role in TB elimination includes screening, treatment coordination, and public-health follow-up that ensures infections are cured and transmission is stopped.
-Refugee health screening supports new residents as they establish care with primary providers, ensuring preventable health issues are identified early.
-Where specialized follow-up is required, TCPH works with you to keep the process moving, connecting lab results, medications, and case management.
+Tarrant County’s TB-related work includes screening, treatment coordination, and public-health follow-up.
+Refugee health screening supports new residents as they establish care with primary providers.
+When specialized follow-up is required, TCPH coordinates testing, medications, and case management through the relevant service lines.

-Family health is a priority touchpoint for the Health Department because it shapes long-term wellness for children and parents.
-Services include nutrition assistance and counseling, maternal and child health supports, chronic disease prevention, nurse-family partnerships for first-time mothers, and youth development programs that cultivate knowledge, skills, and healthy behaviors.
+Family health services include nutrition assistance and counseling, maternal and child health support, chronic disease prevention, nurse-family partnerships for first-time mothers, and youth development programs.

-Learn more about eligibility and benefits for the county’s nutrition program designed for women, infants, and children.
+Learn more about eligibility and benefits for the county’s nutrition program for women, infants, and children.

 WIC

-From prenatal supports to early childhood screenings, maternal-child health teams coordinate with clinics and primary care to fill gaps.
-The nurse-family partnership program pairs eligible first-time mothers with nurses who provide in-home education and linkage to resources.
-Youth development programs deliver prevention and life-skills education, supporting better decisions and healthier futures.
+From prenatal support to early childhood screenings, maternal-child health teams coordinate with clinics and primary care providers to address service gaps.
+The nurse-family partnership program pairs eligible first-time mothers with nurses who provide in-home education and resource linkage.
+Youth development programs provide prevention and life-skills education.

-Epidemiology is the backbone of public health decision-making.
-TCPH’s disease control teams monitor notifiable conditions, evaluate clusters and outbreaks, and turn lab data into timely action.
-When a reportable disease is confirmed, investigators reach out for interviews and contact tracing.
-These steps guide treatment, post-exposure prophylaxis for close contacts when indicated, and community alerts when needed.
+Epidemiology is a core public health function.
+TCPH disease control teams monitor notifiable conditions, evaluate clusters and outbreaks, and use lab data to guide interventions.
+When a reportable disease is confirmed, investigators may contact affected individuals for interviews and contact tracing.
+These steps support treatment, follow-up, and public health notifications when required.

-Use the county’s Epidemiology page to understand surveillance, data tools, and how disease reporting works locally.
+Use the county’s Epidemiology page to review surveillance, data tools, and local disease reporting.

 Epidemiology

-What to expect if you’re contacted by an investigator
+What to expect if you are contacted by an investigator

-Health-care providers and laboratories are required to report notifiable conditions promptly.
-The county provides clear reporting pathways so time-sensitive interventions—like post-exposure antivirals or vaccines—reach the right people fast.
-If your clinic needs the reporting link or updated lists of conditions, go through the epidemiology area referenced above to stay aligned with local requirements.
+Health care providers and laboratories are required to report notifiable conditions promptly.
+The county provides reporting pathways so time-sensitive interventions can be coordinated appropriately.
+Clinics and laboratories should use the epidemiology resources referenced above for local reporting requirements.

-Public Health’s environmental programs reduce risk where people live, learn, work, and play.
-Specialists inspect restaurants, mobile food units, and temporary events; review and score public pools and spas; and oversee on-site sewage facilities in the county’s unincorporated areas.
-They also handle complaints about food safety, pools, and septic systems.
-For the public, the most visible element may be the restaurant inspection scores database—which helps you choose establishments with consistent compliance.
+Environmental health programs address risks in places where people live, work, and gather.
+Specialists inspect restaurants, mobile food units, and temporary events; review and score public pools and spas; and oversee on-site sewage facilities in unincorporated areas.
+They also handle complaints related to food safety, pools, and septic systems.

 Environmental Health